evilsocket/opensnitch/wiki/Rules.md

  - Rule: allow -> port ^(53|80|443)$ -> UID 1000 -> Path /app/bin/test -> [x] domains list
    * This rule will match connections to ports (53 __OR__ 80 __OR__ 443) __AND__ UID 1000 __AND__ Path /app/bin/test __AND__ domains in the specified.

--If you select multiple lists on the same rule, bear in mind that the connections you want to match must [Read this disccussion to learn more](https://github.com/evilsocket/opensnitch/discussions/877#discussioncomment-5247997)
+- If you select multiple lists on the same rule, bear in mind that the connections you want to match must [Read this disccussion to learn more](https://github.com/evilsocket/opensnitch/discussions/877#discussioncomment-5247997)

--By default Deny rules take precedence over the rest of the rules.
+- By default Deny rules take precedence over the rest of the rules.
 If a connection match a Deny rule, opensnitch won't continue evaluating rules.

--Since v1.2.0, rules are sorted and checked in alphabetical order.
+- Since v1.2.0, rules are sorted and checked in alphabetical order.
 You can name them this way to prioritize Deny rules, for example:
 ```
 000-allow-chrome-to-specific-domains
 001-allow-not-so-important-rule